-KABUL, Afghanistan – NATO says an insurgent attack has killed a coalition service member in eastern Afghanistan.
+KABUL, Afghanistan – NATO says one of its service members has been killed in an attack in eastern Afghanistan.